Somewhere in the endless Ethereum space there is a Throne that is waiting for you.

 See, as he paid 1.3 Ether, you get back 30% more than you paid!
 Also, which is even more important, your name is written in the list of Dukes, and it will stay there for as long as the Ethereum itself exists!

-So it looks like someone gives away the profit of a company.
+First, you can sell shares to clients and divert certain percent of your busines' profit into it.
+It looks like someone gives away the profit of a company.
 For free.
-However, it is not quite so: a shareholder gets as much profit as an attached contract (in our example it is "Duke", but we plan on adding more contracts) brings.
+However, it is not quite so: a shareholder gets as much profit as an attached contract brings.
 Therefore, we expect a share holder to actively bring new people into our business; in other words, we pay our share holders for an advertizing campaign.